-Hair: Hair should be neatly combed or styled.
-Boy's hair must be evenly faded and must not touch eyebrows, collar, or ears.
-For girls neat bows, barrettes, headbands, and "scrunchies" are permissible for girls.
-Hair should not be arranged or colored so as to draw undue attention to the student.
-Hair must be natural looking and conservative in its color (no bleaching or unnatural streaking/highlighting, no deep/bright reds or oranges, no artificial jet-black coloring, and no unnatural colors).
-Radical changes in hair color during the school year are unacceptable.
+Girls' Hair: Hair should be neatly combed or styled.
+Neat small bows, barrettes, headbands, and hair ties are permissible so long as they coordinate with the uniform.
+Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Accommodations for religious reasons are permitted.